GameMakerDiscord/textbox-9slice/README.md

 # Functions

-Here are the main functions in this package:
+Here are the main functions in this project:

 ## Textbox Functions